badasintended/wthit/.github/ISSUE_TEMPLATE/bug-report--fabric-edition.md

 ---

-**Describe the bug**
+**Describe the issue**
-A clear and concise description of what the bug is.
+A clear and concise description of what your issue is.

-Link to log:
+**Log**
+Regardless of whether it crashes or not, post your latest log as a [gist](https://gist.github.com/) and copy the link here.

 **To Reproduce**
 Steps to reproduce the behavior:

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Setup**
-Do not use Latest
-- Minecraft:
-- WTHIT:
-- Fabric Loader:
-- Fabric API

 **Additional context**
 Add any other context about the problem here.